facontidavide/cloudini/README.md

 [Google Draco](https://github.com/google/draco) has two main encoding methods: SEQUENTIAL and KD_TREE.

-The latter could achieve very good compression ratios, but it is very sloooow and it doesn't preserve the original order of the points in the point cloud.
+The latter could achieve excellent compression ratios, but it is very sloooow and it doesn't preserve the original order of the points in the point cloud.

-Compared with the Draco sequential mode, Cloudini achieve approximatively the same compression, but is considerably faster in my (currently limited) benchmark.
+Compared with the Draco sequential mode, Cloudini achieves approximately the same compression, but is considerably faster in my (currently limited) benchmark.

 ### Does the decoder need to know if LZ4 or ZSTD was used?